jovotech/learn-jovo/tutorials/whatsapp-getting-started/README.md

 Are you closed right now
 When do you close
 Are you open on the weekends
-Are you guys open right now
+Are you open right now
 opening hours
-When do you guys open
+When do you open
 What are your opening hours
 ```